nohackjustnoobb/Macro-Deck-Firmware/README.md

 1. A message is sent with the type `ld` (list directory).
 2. The receiver responds with either:
    - `!ok` if the request is invalid or the icon cannot be read.
-   - `ld` with the data portion filled with the JSON of the directory.
+   - `ld` with all the paths of files under the root directory split by space.

 ### Handling Button Clicks